ryanayo74/ES-Dictionary/README.md

 ## **Technology Used**

-Figma for wireframe.
-HTML, CSS, Javascript for the front-end, For the Back-end we use PHP and MySQL to serve as database and Github for Hosting.

 We use Figma for wireframe.
-HTML, CSS, Javascript for the front-end, For the Back-end we use PHP and MySQL to serve as database and Github for Hosting.
+HTML, CSS, Javascript for the front-end and Github for Hosting.

 >**Wireframe**
 - ![Figma](https://img.shields.io/badge/figma-%23F24E1E.svg?style=for-the-badge&logo=figma&logoColor=white)